Skip to main content

 • Bone and joint infections

-Doctors choose this medication based on the type and severity of infection.
+Doctors choose this medication based on the type and severity of infection, and also if symptoms of fever occur try to seek medical attention.

 💉 Dosage and Administration